unemployable/Golf-Mk5-RCD330-CAN-Filter/README.md

 If this is a clone of the TI SN65HVD1050, it forces "high-speed mode" and has the highest consumption (typ.
 50mA).<BR>
 Tying this to Vcc should enable "listen-only silent mode" (typ.
 6mA), which would be useful combined with STM32 sleep/stop mode.<BR>
 As the CAN Driver runs on 5V and the STM32 on 3.3V, controlling the "S" pin directly from GPIO might not work.

+Vehicle time & temperature on the RCD330 also works (i.e. when not using Android Auto / CarPlay).

 ## Future Work